 The most common exchanges are to schools along the West Coast, though we encourage students to travel further and extend beyond their comfort zone to experience a completely new environment and university setting.

 - To learn more about yourself

-- To live in a different geographic setting
+- To live in a different geographic environment

 - To explore a particular academic interest

-- To learn to appreciate your own culture more
+- To recognize the value of your own culture

 - To form lasting friendships with students from other parts of the world